Boro Bari: The Big House

 On the first visit, I felt myself dwarfed in the courtyard of this vibrant and happy home, surrounded by a three-level house with long verandas.
 The shutters were green, the house was a bright orange-yellow then, now pink.
 To this day, visiting the Boro Bari instantly transports me to the grand homes of Calcutta from the early 1900s.

 Boro Bari is an eclectic mix of Indian and European.
 The accouterments in the house range from a hookah to highly stylized European chandeliers, beveled mirrors and statues.
 The structure of the house is suited to the quintessential Indian joint family with parents, siblings and adult children living in semi-autonomous and dependent ways.
-With individual living quarters and a shared a kitchen, the house offers plenty of room for dozens of inhabitants.
+With individual living quarters and a shared kitchen, the house offers plenty of room for dozens of inhabitants.
 In the early days, the women in the family spent their days managing the household while the men went about their academic and professional careers.
 Whenever I am in the house, I feel energized by the rhythms of the past ringing through the rooms.

 The house predates electricity.
 Large cloth fans once hung on gigantic hooks and were operated by ropes.
 The fans are gone, the people who operated them are long dead, yet the hooks hold fast reminding us of the ingenuity of a simpler era.

 In the courtyard, a large “alpona”, a decorative hand-painted design, welcomes guests and gods alike.
-In the old days, alpona was made from ground rice flower, then colored powders, and now with paint.
+In the old days, alpona was made from ground rice flour, then colored powders, and now with paint.
 One of the rooms is called the “Naach Ghar”, the dance room.
 This is where the men were entertained by dancers while the women watched from above through tiny windows with slats.
 A part of me wishes to go back in time to fling open the windows and watch without hindrance.

 The narrow alley that leads to this house with the grand courtyard ends at the Hooghly river, another name for the Ganga.
 One side of Boro Bari sits on the river bank, separated from the water by a train line carrying millions of modern-day commuters from the suburbs into the bustling city.
 The house is a pricey real estate for sure, probably unaffordable now.